PEPSys-group/PEPSys-group.github.io/team/fp.md

 # Micro-CV

 I received my Diploma and my Ph.D. in computer science from TU Berlin, Germany, followed by senior research positions at the [KIT’s Center for Applied Legal Studies](https://www.zar.kit.edu/) and the [FZI Forschungszentrum Informatik](https://www.fzi.de/) – both in Karlsruhe, Germany.
-Before joining PLUS, I held an intermediate professorship for Computers & Society / Computers & Law at TU Berlin and was was senior researcher at TU Berlin’s department for [Information Systems Engineering](https://www.tu.berlin/ise).
+Before joining PLUS, I held an interim professorship for Computers & Society / Computers & Law at TU Berlin and was was senior researcher at TU Berlin’s department for [Information Systems Engineering](https://www.tu.berlin/ise).